When To Start With Spectral Analysis

 At this age, biological coloring is stable enough for high accuracy.

-A color analysis here:
+A Spectral Analysis here:

 removes guesswork